Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Cardinals

-Lourdes Gurriel Jr. -- 1-for-4 with a double in his most recent game -- will be in action for the Arizona Diamondbacks against the St. Louis Cardinals, with Jordan Montgomery on the mound, on April 18 at 7:45 PM ET.
+Lourdes Gurriel Jr. -- 3-for-5 in his last game -- will be in action for the Arizona Diamondbacks against the St. Louis Cardinals, with Jake Woodford on the mound, on April 19 at 1:15 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Cardinals.
+In his last appearance, he had three hits (going 3-for-5) against the Cardinals.

 Lourdes Gurriel Jr. Game Info & Props vs. the Cardinals